Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 What causes razor bumps in men?

-Razor bumps (pseudofolliculitis barbae) occur when shaved hair curls back and grows into the skin.
-Your immune system reacts to the ingrown hair, creating inflammation.
+Razor bumps occur when shaved hair curls back and grows into the skin.
+Your body reacts to the ingrown hair with inflammation.

-Risk factors include: curly/coarse hair, shaving against the grain, dull blades, and dry shaving.
+Risk factors include curly or coarse hair, shaving against the grain, dull blades, and dry shaving.

-The neck is often hardest because hair grows in multiple directions there.
+The neck is often hardest because hair grows in multiple directions.

 Is turmeric better than hydroquinone for razor bump scars?